Respect yourself and others:

 • It is important for you to be in class everyday and on time with your materials

 • You are considered tardy if you are not in your seat by the time the tardy bell rings.
-If you are late, you miss important information and instruction, and you will need to see me after school.
+If you are late, you miss important information and instruction.
 Avoid these issues and BE ON TIME.

 • Participation points are given daily.
 Students earn these points by...